Open-Models-Startup/docs-vite/docs/platform/webcontainers/project-config.md

 A terminal command to be executed when opening the project, after installing npm dependencies.

-If not specified, StackBlitz will look at the project’s root `package.json` (if present) and select a command to run using the following criteria:
+If not specified, OpenModels will look at the project’s root `package.json` (if present) and select a command to run using the following criteria:

 1. Select a framework-specific command in some special cases;
 2. Or, if `package.json` defines a `"dev"` script: execute `npm run dev`;